Beating classical heuristics for the binary paint shop problem with the quantum approximate optimization algorithm: Solving the Binary Paint Shop problem with QAOA

 \subsection{Experimental results}

-In this section, we execute QAOA circuits of binary paint shop instances with $p=1$ on a trapped-ion quantum computer, the IonQ device \cite{wright2019benchmarking}, provided by AWS Braket \cite{AWS}.
+In this section, we show the results from QAOA circuits of binary paint shop instances with $p=1$ executed on a trapped-ion quantum computer, the IonQ device \cite{wright2019benchmarking}, provided by Amazon Braket \cite{AWS}.
 This device is composed of $11$ fully-connected qubits with average single- and two-qubit fidelities of $99.5\%$ and $97.5\%$ respectively \cite{wright2019benchmarking}.

-As most available quantum hardware, trapped ion quantum computers only allow the application of gates from a restricted \textit{native gate set} predetermined by the physical realization of the processor.
+Like most available quantum hardware, trapped ion quantum computers only allow the application of gates from a restricted \textit{native gate set} predetermined by the physical realization of the processor.
 To execute an arbitrary gate, compilation of the desired gate into available gates is required.
 For trapped ions, a generic native gate set consists of a parameterized two-qubit rotation, $R_\mathrm{XX}(\alpha)=\mathrm{exp}[-\mathrm{i}\alpha \sigma_\mathrm{x}^{(i)}\sigma_\mathrm{x}^{(j)}/2]$ on qubits $i$ and $j$, and a single qubit rotation, $R$,

 which includes $R_\mathrm{X}(\theta)=\mathrm{exp}[-\mathrm{i}\theta/2 \sigma_x^{(i)}]=R(\theta,0)$ and $R_\mathrm{Y}(\theta)=\mathrm{exp}[-\mathrm{i}\theta/2 \sigma_y^{(i)}]=R(\theta,\pi/2)$ \cite{maslov2017basic}.
 These gates form a universal set of gates, i.e. all other gates can be synthesized with these gates.